anuachu/frontend-dealer-app/README.md

-## :computer: The project is deployed and can be viewed at [GitHub Pages](https://anuachu.github.io/frontend-dealer-app).
-[Click here] to see my Live Demo!
+## :computer: The project is deployed and can be viewed at [GitHub Pages] [Click here](https://anuachu.github.io/frontend-dealer-app). to see my Live Demo!

 - **Responsive Design:** The website is designed to be fully responsive and maintains functionality across all resolutions.